EndPointCorp/end-point-blog/2024/12/learning-vue-3-composables-by-creating-invoice-generator.md

 ```

 Then we define and implement the earlier discussed methods for saving, updating, deleting and finding invoices.
-The update of current invoice number happens in the `saveInvoice` method.
+The update of the current invoice number happens in the `saveInvoice` method.
 ```typescript
 // useInvoiceStorage.ts